-- ADRC staff continues to furnish an inventory of providers and services in the area/county (part of the Manitowoc County Resource Directory for the elderly and disabled); this information is available on paper and online. - Manitowoc County provides a brief inventory of transportation providers and transportation services in the annual Section 85.21 application. - All public and private transportation providers in Manitowoc County and adjacent counties are contacted/notified when the ADRC applies for Section 5310 funding.

-- · Communication is excellent. - The ADRC continues to work with the City of Manitowoc and Maritime Metro Transit (MMT) to coordinate Section 85.21 program records. - Communications regarding transportation services with senior centers/clubs within the county has improved since the last plan. - Efforts were increased to make the public more aware of transportation resources, and these efforts will continue.
+- ADRC staff continues to furnish an inventory of providers and services in the area/county (part of the Manitowoc County Resource Directory for the elderly and disabled); this information is available on paper and online. - Manitowoc County provides a brief inventory of transportation providers and transportation services in the annual Section 85.21 application. - All public and private transportation providers in Manitowoc County and adjacent counties are contacted/ notified when the ADRC applies for Section 5310 funding. - Communication is excellent. - The ADRC continues to work with the City of Manitowoc and Maritime Metro Transit (MMT) to coordinate Section 85.21 program records. - Efforts were increased to make the public more aware of transportation resources, and these efforts will continue. - In spite of the COVID-19 pandemic, additional volunteer drivers joined the ADRC of the Lakeshore's volunteer driver programs in 2020.

-• A gap analysis of transportation needs of the elderly and disabled should be conducted no later than 2029.
+- Improve communication regarding transportation services with all remaining senior centers/clubs within the county. - A gap analysis of transportation needs of the elderly and disabled should be conducted no later than 2024.